 You can also create a blog and gradually implement an SEO strategy to increase your rankings.
 You could even go straight to joining an affiliate partner or creating your own product once you start getting significant rankings on search engines.

-Having your own website will not only help you to learn the different concepts, but you can use it as a showcase to convince new employers or clients to trust you and secure a good contract or job.
+Having your own website will not only help you learn the different concepts, but you can also use it as a showcase to convince new employers or clients to trust you and secure a good contract or job.

 When companies are looking to hire digital marketing specialists, they don’t just look for certifications but for people who can prove their knowledge.
 And having a website with good content, high rankings, and significant traffic qualifies you as one.

 SEO teaches you how to create user-friendly and search engine-friendly websites.
 You must master various SEO techniques to become a professional digital marketer.
 SEO is a little bit different from other digital marketing aspects.
 It can be a bit technical.
 But not rocket science!
 If you run a website or blog, you can easily understand the nitty-gritty of SEO within a few months.
 And when you feel that you have mastered the skills of SEO, continue with the rest.

 4. Get a Google Ads Certification or Bing Ads Accredited Professional